brandur/sorg/content/fragments/postgres-partitioning-2022.md

 `INSERT`s and `UPDATE`s all happen on the parent table, so partitioning is completely abstracted away from normal application logic.

 The entirety of this scheme took me a few hours to write, and has been running for weeks, entirely problem-free.
-Recall that Postgres' DDL, including all the partitioning commands above is transactional, which let me to write very thorough tests easily, so the implementing is well-vetted.
+Recall that Postgres' DDL, including all the partitioning commands above is transactional, which let me to write very thorough tests easily, so the implementation is well-vetted.
 Each test case runs in a test transaction which cleanly rolls back altered altered state including new partitions after finishing, and is isolated from other tests cases running in parallel.

 ## Drawbacks, but few (#drawbacks)